Creating Content for Social Media — How to Write Stuff People Want to Read

 Finally, it’s important to discuss how organic social content fits within the PESO model of marketing and public relations communications.
 As we’ve discussed before, we use the PESO model at OBI Creative because it helps us win at PR, and because we’ve found it to be an invaluable aid in delivering integrated, comprehensive campaigns that drive results for our clients.

 The beauty of the PESO model is its flexibility.
-It provides a framework for organizing and strategizing your content efforts that give you the freedom to hone your organic content on social channels and decide which pieces to pay to promote so that more members of your ideal audience see it.
+It provides a framework for organizing and strategizing your content efforts.
+This framework gives you the freedom to hone your organic content on social channels.
+Plus, it can help you decide which pieces to pay to promote so that more members of your ideal audience see it.

 The mere fact that the PESO model dedicates an entire category to organic content is another proof for its staying power on social channels and elsewhere across the virtual universe.